Long-distance distribution of atom-photon entanglement based on a cavity-free cold atomic ensemble: Results

+{Currently, the initial fidelity is around 96\%, in which the visibilities both in eigen basis or superposition basis are around 94-95\%, this infidelity comes from mainly two-photon excitations, imperfect state preparation, slight polarization errors and noise counts on APDs (around 200 CPS, including environmental photons and dark counts).
+For long fiber-measurements with QFC, we can see the SNR of converted 1522-nm photon is quite high and the fidelity is very close to local reference, which means we are not limited by SNR so far but limited by atomic decoherence.}

-\paragraph{Fidelity} To quantitatively describe atom-photon entanglement, we estimate the fidelity $\mathcal{F} = \frac{1}{4} (1+V_{\ket{\Uparrow_z}/\ket{\Downarrow_z}}+2V_{\ket{\Uparrow_x}/\ket{\Downarrow_x}})$.
-Fig. \ref{Fig6} presents the dependence of fidelity on transmission distance (red squares), a local measurement with the same readout delay is labeled as decoherence reference (blue circles).
-Owing to the high repetition rate of local measurements (31 kHz), data for each point are collected within just one to two hours—a window short enough that magnetic-field sensor drift is negligible, yielding exceptionally small error bars.
-We observe an entanglement fidelity between the atoms and telecom photon exceeding 80\% after photon transmission over 20-km fiber, the remaining infidelity being dominated by atomic decoherence.
+Owing to the high repetition rate of local measurements (31 kHz, {defined as the number of excitation tries per second}), data for each point are collected within just one to two hours—a window short enough that magnetic-field sensor drift is negligible, yielding exceptionally small error bars.
+With PIQFC, we observe an entanglement fidelity between the atoms and telecom photon exceeding 80\% after photon transmission over 20-km fiber, the remaining infidelity being dominated by atomic decoherence.